Ion Iovcev

-Ion Iovcev is a teacher for the Republic of Moldova.
+Ion Iovcev (born 12 June 1951) is a teacher from the Republic of Moldova.
 Since 1992, he has been the principal of a Romanian language school in Tiraspol and active advocate for human rights as well as a critic of the Transnistrian leadership.
 Ion Iovcev was decorated, by a presidential decree, with Moldova's highest state decoration – the Order of the Republic.

 In November 2005 Ion Iovcev received threatening calls that he attributed to his criticism of the separatist regime.